First positronium imaging using $^{44}$Sc with the J-PET scanner: a case study on the NEMA-Image Quality phantom: Introduction

 Positronium Lifetime Imaging (PLI), relies on the fact that, in the human body, in almost 40$\%$ of cases, a metastable bound state (positronium atom, Ps) is formed.
 It consists of a positron emitted from an administered radiopharmaceutical and an electron from its molecular enviroment.
 Ps can be formed in one of the two spin configurations: para-positronium (pPs) or ortho-positronium (oPs), and according to spin-statistics, it is produced in a 1:3 ratio~\cite{EJNMMI2020}.
 In the vacuum, the mean lifetime of oPs is equal to 142~ns, however, it is shortened to a few nanoseconds (1.4 to 2.9~ns \cite{Ahn-Gidley-colagen-2021, doi:10.1126/sciadv.abh4394, Jean2006, Chen2012, Jasinska2017, Zgardzinska2020, Karimi2023, EJNMMI2023, Moyo2022Feasibility}) within the environment of biological tissues, reflecting its sensitivity to the local molecular environment~\cite{RMP2023}.
 This observation advocates that imaging the Ps lifetime could serve as a novel biomarker for probing the submolecular characteristics and, potentially, for disease characterization at the submolecular level~\cite{EJNMMI2023}.
-Therefore, PLI stands as a new method that may provide additional information in comparison to conventional PET/CT scans~\cite{Moskal2025IEEE}.\\ The oPs produced within tissue can be influenced due to the onset of several mechanisms leading to the shortening of its lifetime.
-One of such mechanisms is known as the pick-off process, in which the Ps picks-off an e$^-$ from the surroundings and annihilates, mainly into two-photons~\cite{jean:2003principles}.
-Another dominant mechanism is due to the presence of oxygen molecules (O$_2$) in tissues.
-The lifetime of oPs is reduced either by spin-exchange with paramagnetic (O$_2$), flipping oPs into pPs which rapidly annihilates or through the oxidation under reactive oxidizing environments (e.g., presence of free radicals) where oPs undergoes an electron transfer reaction~\cite{RMP2023, Gidley2006}.\\ Several research groups have conducted feasibility studies to explore the clinical use of PLI as reported in~\cite{PMB2019, doi:10.1126/sciadv.abh4394, doi:10.1126/sciadv.adp2840, Qi-positronium-2022, Qi-positronium-2023, Huang2025Fast, Huang2025Statistical,Steinberger2024,ManishBAMS,Shibuya2020, Moskal:2022A, Shibuya:2022, Mercolli2024.10.19.24315509,Takyu_2024,TAKYU2024169514, Huang_mic}.
-A PET scan detects 511 keV photon pairs that stem from both direct positron annihilations and Ps formation annihilations, but the latter have not been fully explored.
-In a conventional scanner, the detection time of annihilation photons gives an estimate of Ps decay time but determining its lifetime requires information about when Ps was formed.
-A positron-emitting ($\beta^+$) source with an immediate prompt gamma release after $\beta^+$ decay can meet this requirement.\\ In physics experiments, $^{22}$Na is the isotope of choice, e.g. for fundamental symmetries in the decays of Ps atoms~\cite{Moskal:2021kxe,Moskal2025Nonmaximal, Moskal2024Discrete}.
-The $^{22}$Na emits a 1275~keV prompt gamma ray in almost every $\beta^+$ decay (99.94$\%$ branching ratio), thus providing a one-to-one coincidence between positron emission and prompt gamma release, where the prompt gamma marks the formation time of Ps.
-This intrinsic timing marker makes $^{22}$Na well suited for in-vitro and ex-vivo positronium lifetime studies in the laboratory~\cite{Ahn-Gidley-colagen-2021, doi:10.1126/sciadv.abh4394, Jean2006, Chen2012, Jasinska2017, Zgardzinska2020, Karimi2023, EJNMMI2023, Moyo2022Feasibility}.
-The J-PET collaboration used this capability to conduct an ex vivo investigation of human cardiac myxoma and adipose tissues by placing $^{22}$Na source between each of these samples and measuring the oPs mean lifetimes.
-The results showed significant differences between myxoma at 1.9~ns and fat at 2.6~ns thus proving PLI's ability to detect variations in biological tissues~\cite{EJNMMI2023, doi:10.1126/sciadv.abh4394}.
-However, $^{22}$Na cannot be used for imaging of humans due to its long half-lifetime of 2.60 years and uptake in bones~\cite{Triffitt1970boneuptake}.\\ In general, multiple obstacles emerge when moving from controlled ex-vivo measurements to in-vivo studies because physiological motion, tissue heterogeneity, and background activity make precise lifetime determination challenging.
-The implementation of in vivo PLI requires a PET system with subnanosecond time-of-flight resolution, and a radionuclide with high branching ratio for $\beta^+$ decay followed by the emission of prompt gamma.
-In addition, the radionuclide must have a suitable half-life for clinical use and must be manufactured through standard protocols (see Refs.~\cite{ManishBAMS,Sitarz2020}).
+Therefore, PLI stands as a new method that may provide additional information in comparison to conventional PET/CT scans~\cite{Moskal2025IEEE}.